 Tags allow you to describe what kind of thing a Rem is, in a way that cuts across all documents and hierarchies in your Knowledge Base.
 For instance, you might have an “Author” tag you apply to Rems representing authors you like, or an “Urgent” tag which you place on todo items that you need to complete very soon.
-You can attach a tag to a Rem by typing ## with your cursor over the Rem you want to tag, then typing the tag's name; or by copying the tag, then pasting it over the Rem you want to tag.
+You can attach a tag to a Rem by putting your cursor within the Rem you want to tag, then typing ##

 Tags, References, and Portals are all ways of relating Rems to each other.
 If you're not sure which one to choose, check out What's the difference between References, Tags, and Portals?